 I also find it ironic that the insurance companies are going ape shit over the new public option, complaining that it will be too hard to compete with, while at the same time complaining that there is too much regulation which is stifling their 'competitive spirit' and keeping prices high.

-• 1) Private organizations have absolutely no incentive to "do the right thing" if the last decade has been any indication.
+1) Private organizations have absolutely no incentive to "do the right thing" if the last decade has been any indication.
 When left to their own devices, entrenched private organizations like insurance companies, banks, energy companies, etc. will do what the fuck ever in order to make as much profit as possible.
 This includes raping the public to get cash.
 Remember Enron?
+2) Taking point one into account, they have no incentive not to be wasteful unless it affects them financially.
+If being difficult and causing waste turns huge profits because there is no real alternative for the customers to turn to, what do you think will happen?
+Companies that provide a service to the people of a country that is 'necessary' (like energy, banking, mortgages, health care, etc) NEED to be regulated heavily OR have a government option.

 And we can't have stiffer regulations why?
 The Democrats are in power, now is the time to regulate shit.
 The public will take it a lot better than a public option.